ellakoa/postcard-poem/content/posts/the-woodland-gate.md

 title: The Woodland Gate
 description: The last few weeks of spring are in our midst, the countryside has undergone a major transformation since winter retreated.
 It always amazes me that nature knows just what to do and when.
+Here's celebrating the last of this years bluebells.
 collection: Wonderful Britain
 aspect: landscape
 image: /img/woodland-gate-1-.jpg